kevintanhongann/tui4j/STATUS.md

 # Porting status

-This page covers the current status of porting Bubble Tea to Latte.
+This page covers the current status of porting Bubble Tea to TUI4J.

 ## Examples

 Table presents an overall status of porting code available under **examples** directory of Bubble Tea codebase.
-The idea is to rewrite all the code samples and enhance Latte logic with missing parts found during implementation.
+The idea is to rewrite all the code samples and enhance TUI4J logic with missing parts found during implementation.

 Each entry below represents a single example code fragment and the status of its migration into Java equivalent which is represented by one of the labels:

 `⚪ TODO` No effort have been put into this one yet

-`🟡 In Progress` It's currently under development, and it might be some notable changes will be applied to Latte logic to conform it
+`🟡 In Progress` It's currently under development, and it might be some notable changes will be applied to TUI4J logic to conform it

 `🟢 Done` It's done like DONE, the example works 100% the same as original code does.